cdk8s-team/cdk8s-plus/docs/plus/index.md

     If you are deploying manifests produced by `cdk8s-plus-24` onto clusters of a lower version, you might encounter some unsupported spec properties or invalid manifests.

 ## FAQ

-### What's the difference between `cdk8s-plus-20`, `cdk8s-plus-21`, and `cdk8s-plus-22`?

-These are separately vended libraries that each target a different kubernetes version, marked by the `-XX` suffix.
-For example, `cdk8s-plus-22` targets kubernetes version `1.22.0`.

-We offer a dedicated package per Kubernetes version to allow users to match their manifests to the Kubernetes version they are operating.
-This way, users are only exposed to a set of capabilities offered by their specific cluster, preventing deployment errors caused by version mismatches.

-For example, imagine we had published a single library for all Kubernetes versions (call it `cdk8s-plus`).
-This library would have had support for the [`namespaceSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#namespace-selector) property when configuring pod affinity rules.
-This property was only added in Kubernetes 1.21.0.

-Now imagine you operate Kubernetes 1.20.0.
-In such a case, you would have access to the `namespaceSelector` property, even though it is unsupported, and will result in a deployment failure if you use it.
-With a dedicated package, this property would not be available for you to (mis)use.

 ### I operate Kubernetes version `1.XX` - which cdk8s+ library should I be using?